galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 ## More about the parent project

 The top level folder, which is called `dev.galasa.example.banking` in this example, is the parent project.
 The parent project is a convenient container in which to hold all of the generated files.
-The `pom.xml` in the parent project is used to build all the other generated files.
+In Maven the `pom.xml` in the parent project is used to build all the other generated files.
+In Gradle, the `settings.gradle` file is used.

 Within the example parent project structure there are three generated OSGi bundle sub-projects: